WooCode/harvest-pivotal-browser-extension/README.md

-# Harvest / PivotalTracker Browser Extension
+#  PivotalTracker -> Harvest Chrome Extension

-The missing link between Harvest and PivotalTracker -- track your time directly from the PivotalTracker interface.

-We use Harvest.
-We use PivotalTracker.
-We thought it would be cool to link up our Harvest timesheets directly to our PivotalTracker stories to simplify tracking and review.
+A Chrome browser extension bridging the gap between Pivotal Tracker and Harvest.

-> Google Chrome is currently the only supported browser.
+> Google Chrome is the only supported browser.

+# Installation

+## Manually

+- Clone the repository and `cd` into it
+- Run `npm install` to get the dependencies
+- Install gulp globaly `npm install --global gulp`
+- Run `gulp`
+- If successful you should now see `/dist` folder in the repository root
+- Go to Chrome -> click the three dots in the upper right corner
+  - Choose `More tools -> Extensions`
+  - Click the button `Load unpacked` and select the `/dist`
+- Done!
+Now navigate to Pivotal Tracker

+## Automatically

+Chrome Webstore coming soon

-## Installation
+## Original project

-Visit the [Chrome Webstore](https://chrome.google.com/webstore) to install the latest version to your browser.
+This project is a fork from a previous [project](https://github.com/codeandcraftinc/harvest-tracker-browser-extension) that have been discontinued.

+You can find the original extension in the [Chrome Webstore](https://chrome.google.com/webstore).